AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 #### Organization

-Indicate the organization you would like your ticket to be associated with — in case you work with several organizations.
+Indicate the organization you would like your ticket to be associated with &ndash; in case you work with several organizations.

 This field appears when your account is associated with more than one organization.